MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/dashboard/graphics-user-mode-crashes-edge-chromium-ecosystem.md

 ---
-title: Number of user mode crashes in Microsoft Edge Chromium normalized by usage <= Baseline goal
+title: Number of user mode crashes in Microsoft Edge Chromium normalized by usage <= Baseline goal (Ecosystem)
-description: The measure aggregates telemetry from a 7-day sliding window a ratio of crashes in Microsoft Edge Chromium, caused by the graphics drivers, over total runtime in years ms.topic: article ms.date: 05/11/2020 ms.localizationpriority: medium
+description: The measure aggregates telemetry from a 7-day sliding window a ratio of crashes in Microsoft Edge Chromium, caused by the graphics drivers, over total runtime in years (Ecosystem) ms.topic: article ms.date: 05/11/2020 ms.localizationpriority: medium